themez/themez.github.io/_posts/2013-05-15-requirejs-adaption.md

 	</script>

-To resolve this problem, we have to enforce our client to adapt requirejs too.
+To resolve this problem, we have to change our user code to adapt requirejs too.

 	<script src="flashy_theme.js"></script>
 	<script>